-Figure 8-1 shows the system block diagram for a DLP headlight module.
-The system uses the DLPC230-Q1, TPS99001-Q1, and the DLP5533A-Q1 automotive DMD to enable a headlight projection system with unprecedented resolution and grayscale light control.
-The combination of the DLPC230-Q1 and TPS99001-Q1 removes the need for external SDRAM and a dedicated microprocessor.
+Figure 8-1 shows the system block diagram for a DLP window display system.
+The system uses the DLPC230-Q1, TPS99000-Q1, and the DLP5532-Q1 automotive DMD to enable a window display with high brightness, high efficiency, and a high resolution.
+The combination of the DLPC230-Q1 and TPS99000-Q1 removes the need for external SDRAM and a dedicated microprocessor.
 The chipset manages the illumination control of LED sources, power sequencing functions, and system management functions.
 Additionally, the chipset supports numerous system diagnostic and built-in self test (BIST) features.
-The following paragraphs describe the functionality of the chipset used for a headlight projection system in more detail.
+The following paragraphs describe the functionality of the chipset used for a window system in more detail.

-The DLPC230-Q1 is a controller for the DMD and the light sources in the DLP headlight module.
+The DLPC230-Q1 is a controller for the DMD and the light sources in the DLP window display module.
 It receives input video from the host and synchronizes DMD and light source timing in order to achieve the desired video.
 The DLPC230-Q1 formats input video data that is displayed on the DMD.
-It synchronizes these video segments with light source timing in order to create a video with grayscale shading.
+It synchronizes these video segments with light source timing in order to create a video with grayscale shading and multiple colors, if applicable.

 The DLPC230-Q1 receives inputs from a host processor in the vehicle.
 The host provides commands and input video data.
 Host commands can be sent using either the I2C bus or SPI bus.
 The bus that is not being used for host commands can be used as a read-only bus for diagnostic purposes.
 Input video can be sent over an OpenLDI bus or a parallel 24-bit bus.
-The 24-bit bus can be limited to only 8-bits of data for single light source systems such as headlights.
-The SPI flash memory provides the embedded software for the DLPC230-Q1's ARM core, any calibration data, and default settings.
-The TPS99001-Q1 provides diagnostic and monitoring information to the DLPC230-Q1 using an SPI bus and several other control signals such as PARKZ, INTZ, and RESETZ to manage power-up and power-down sequencing.
+The 24-bit bus can be limited to only 8-bits or 16-bits of data for single light source or dual light source systems depending on the system design.
+The SPI flash memory provides the embedded software for the DLPC230-Q1's ARM core and default settings.
+The TPS99000-Q1 provides diagnostic and monitoring information to the DLPC230-Q1 using an SPI bus and several other control signals such as PARKZ, INTZ, and RESETZ to manage power-up and power-down sequencing.
 The TMP411 uses an I2C interface to provide the DMD array temperature to the DLPC230-Q1.

-The outputs of the DLPC230-Q1 are configuration and monitoring commands to the TPS99001-Q1, timing controls to the LED or laser driver, control and data signals to the DMD, and monitoring and diagnostics information to the host processor.
-The DLPC230-Q1 communicates with the TPS99001-Q1 over an SPI bus.
-It uses this to configure the TPS99001-Q1 and to read monitoring and diagnostics information from the TPS99001-Q1.
+The outputs of the DLPC230-Q1 are configuration and monitoring commands to the TPS99000-Q1, timing controls to the LED or laser driver, control and data signals to the DMD, and monitoring and diagnostics information to the host processor.
+The DLPC230-Q1 communicates with the TPS99000-Q1 over an SPI bus.
+It uses this to configure the TPS99000-Q1 and to read monitoring and diagnostics information from the TPS99000-Q1.
 The DLPC230-Q1 sends drive enable signals to the LED or laser driver, and synchronizes this with the DMD mirror timing.
 The control signals to the DMD are sent using a sub-LVDS interface.

-The TPS99001-Q1 is a highly integrated mixed-signal IC that controls DMD power, the timing and amplitude of the LEDs or lasers, and provides monitoring and diagnostics information for the DLP headlight module.
-The power sequencing and monitoring blocks of the TPS99001-Q1 properly power up the DMD and provide accurate DMD voltage rails (-16 V, 8.5 V, and 10 V), and then monitor the system's power rails during operation.
+The TPS99000-Q1 is a highly integrated mixed-signal IC that controls DMD power and provides monitoring and diagnostics information for the DLP window display module.
+The power sequencing and monitoring blocks of the TPS99000-Q1 properly power up the DMD and provide accurate DMD voltage rails (-16 V, 8.5 V, and 10 V), and then monitor the system's power rails during operation.
 The integration of these functions into one IC significantly reduces design time and complexity.
-The TPS99001-Q1 also has several output signals that can be used to control a variety of LED or laser driver topologies.
-The TPS99001-Q1 has several general-purpose ADCs that designers can use for system level monitoring, such as over-brightness detection.
+The TPS99000-Q1 also has several output signals that can be used to control a variety of LED or laser driver topologies.
+The TPS99000-Q1 has several general-purpose ADCs that designers can use for system level monitoring, such as over-brightness detection.